Conservation Biology (BIOL 379/380) - Course Syllabus, Fall 2014

 D) Reflection Journal – At the end of the semester you will turn in a reflection journal.
 This personalized document will allow you to dig deeper into your SL experience.
 Rather than simply chronicling your work with the organization you will discuss your feelings about the experience and the organization.
 You should also write about how the experiences related to the conservation biology class.
 Journals may be hand written, provided they are legible.
 Although this is due at the end of the semester, you should write on a regular basis –especially immediately after you have left the organization that day.
 For tips on journaling your SL experience see http://www.uta.edu/ccsl/for-students/reflection-journals.php

 For additional information on the Service Learning Requirement - see the SL info site.

-B) Essays: Each student will complete three essays.
-Two of the essays will be on a given topic.
-In the third essay, you will be expected to critically read a peer reviewed journal article and translate the information for the lay reader.
-Further details for these papers will be provided later.
+E) Essays: Each student will complete two essays.
+One will be on a given topic.
+For the second essay you will be expected to critically read a peer reviewed journal article and translate the information for the lay reader.
+Further details for these papers will be provided.

 How will my grade be determined?
 You will receive the same grade for both lecture and lab sections, and it is determined by the points you earn/total points possible.

 SL onsite presentation / SL evaluation (90 pts)

 C- 70-73%, C 74-76%, C+ 77-79%

 D- 60-62%, D 63-66%, D+ 67-69%; F <60%